How to Grow Peppers

-If you're new to growing peppers, you may want to start with one of the early varieties, like the bell pepper 'Early Crisp' or the 'False Alarm' Jalape–o variety.
+If you're new to growing peppers, you may want to start with one of the early varieties, like the bell pepper 'Big Daddy Hybrid' or the 'Bush Belle Hybrid' variety.
 But, really, try any variety and you're likely to be pleased.

 Peppers were grown extensively in Central and South America, Mexico, and the West Indies long before birth of Christ.
 But it was Columbus and other early explorers who introduced peppers to a welcoming European market.
 In fact, the pepper is a major New World contribution to the cuisine of the Old World.
 The Europeans became so fond of peppers, they carried them throughout the known world.

 By the 17th century, peppers were cultivated not only in Europe, but in much of Asia and Africa.

 Oddly enough, even though peppers are indigenous to the Americas, they were not introduced to North America until they arrived with the early colonists --- something of a circuitous route!